-Growing businesses may need more than just a bookkeeper or a team of entry level accountants that process the day to day transactions .
-For companies that are looking to reach financial milestones, or to take the business to the next level, it may be time to consider hiring a chief financial officer (CFO) or a controller.
+Growing businesses may need more than just a bookkeeper or a team of entry-level accountants that process the day-to-day transactions.
+For companies looking to reach financial milestones or take the business to the next level, it may be time to consider hiring a chief financial officer (CFO) or a controller.

 What to Know About a Controller

 The truth is that your business operations may not require an executive team to run efficiently.
 You may just need one person to run the entire financial department.
 Many smaller companies can thrive without having a CFO.
 In these cases, many small companies hire a controller.
-Based on the size of your business, volume of work, and budget, having a controller run the accounting department may make more sense.
+Having a controller run the accounting department may make more sense based on the size of your business, the volume of work, and the budget.

-In this position the controller serves as the head accountant, overseeing the day-to-day financial management of your business.
-A financial controller typically comes from a deep accounting background and in small businesses, typically is responsible for everything related to the financial aspect of the business, including but not limited to: payroll processing, processing invoices, financial reporting, cash flow forecasting, all the way to compliance audits.
+In this position, the controller serves as the head accountant, overseeing the day-to-day financial management of your business.
+A financial controller typically comes from a deep accounting background and, in small companies, typically is responsible for everything related to the financial aspect of the business, including but not limited to: payroll processing, processing invoices, financial reporting, cash flow forecasting, all the way to compliance audits.

-In larger businesses, a controller is a senior executive who may report directly to the CFO and manages internal controls over the accounting team and provides information to keep the CFO in the loop about the company’s finances.
+In larger businesses, a controller is a senior executive who may report directly to the CFO, manages internal controls over the accounting team, and provides information to keep the CFO in the loop about the company’s finances.

 What tasks can you delegate as controller responsibilities?
 This technical role can include managing accounts receivable, conducting operations oversight analysis, and creating and monitoring internal controls.

-Depending on a firm’s size, controllers may also supervise the accounting department staff, participate in the accounting process during tax season, and coordinate hiring and onboarding of new additions to the finance team.
-They are more in line with financial reporting than they are with financial planning.
+Depending on a firm’s size, controllers may supervise the accounting department staff, participate in the accounting process during tax season, and coordinate the hiring and onboarding new additions to the finance team.
+They are more in line with financial reporting than financial planning.

 Education and Skills